ramanaptr/ez-recyclerview/README.md

 // 10 is the amount/size of shimmer view to showing rvSample.startShimmer(10)

-// Much overloading function, this function you can use when rvSample.setViewHolderLayout(R.layout.sample_view_holder, dataList, bindViewHolder)
+// Much overloading function, this function you can use every time when you want to load the data rvSample.setViewHolderLayout(R.layout.sample_view_holder, dataList, bindViewHolder)

 // This is for bind the view holder and data object.